mercurius-js/auth/docs/schema-filtering.md

 ## Implementations details

-You must be informed about some details about the filtering feature.

 - During the introspection query, the `applyPolicy` function is executed once per single GraphQL object.
 - The `applyPolicy` function doesn't have the input `parent` and `args` arguments set during the introspection run.
 - When the HTTP request payload contains an introspection query and a user-land query, you will not get auth errors because the introspection query is executed before the user-land query and filters the schema.
 Note that the protected fields will **not** be returned as expected, without any security implications.
 Here is an example of a GraphQL query that will not throw an error: